 That’s a great question!
 It’s important to note that you can’t simply reduce the sugar called for in this recipe to make a low-sugar freezer jam as it will affect the outcome of your jam.

-My suggestion to you is to opt for a no-sugar or a low-sugar box of fruit pectin such as Ball Real Fruit Pectin, which can easily be used in place of Sure-Jell without any impact on the outcome of your jam.
+My suggestion is to opt for a no-sugar or a low-sugar box of fruit pectin such as Ball Real Fruit Pectin, which can easily be used in place of Sure-Jell without any impact on the outcome of your jam.

 More Strawberry-Inspired Recipes

-Strawberry Freezer Jam Recipe
+Strawberry Freezer Jam

 Ingredients